If you’re looking for a comforting, warming soup that packs a bit of spice, you can’t miss this white turkey chili!

 - Stir in the juice of all 4 lime wedges; season with salt and pepper to taste.

-Serves 4–although we made this stretch between 5 since my children are still very young!
+Serves 4–although we made this stretch between 6 since my children are still young!

-Blue Apron offers two types of plans–the 2-Person Plan and Family Plan.
-The family plan typically serves 4, but since our children are still young (ages 3, 5, and 7), we have found that the Family Plan works great for us.
+Home Chef offers four types of plans–the 2-Person Plan, the 4-Person Plan, the 6-Person Plan, or the 8-Person Plan.
+We are a family of 6 at this updated writing (March 2020), but since our children are still young (11, 9, 7, and 3), we have found that the 4-person plan works great for us.

-If you’re interested in more recipes, like this, check out the Blue Apron website.
+If you’re interested in more recipes, like this, check out the Home Chef website.
 They are always adding new dishes to their menu every week, and their recipes are free!

-Blue Apron ships to most of the country, and shipping is always free.
+Home Chef ships to most of the country.
 There is no commitment (which I love!); you can cancel at any time.

 Here’s how to get this deal: